 - If you are a Dr. Pepper fan, you will be thrilled to find out that it is a Texas invention, coming from Waco, since 1885.

 - Texas has around 16 million cattle in its state territory, which is almost half the size of its population.

 If you’ve been living in NYC, it is probable that you did just fine without a car, relying mainly on good public transportation.
 However, in Texas, most likely, you will need to drive.
 As a matter of fact, more than 50% of the population drives.
 You will not encounter many people cycling or walking around.

 Thus, when moving from New York to Texas, bringing your car or buying one there, is a good idea.
 If you’re bringing a car from NY, you may decide to drive it yourself, of course, or have it shipped via a logistics company of your choice.

 The distance between Texas and NY is around 1,300 miles.
 It means that if you want to move from NYC to Austin you will have to drive for 26 hours at least.

 Unless you’re well prepared, it’s an exhausting trip.
 Another downside of it is that you will be putting your vehicle through those extra miles of wear and tear.
 And then there’s always traffic and the possibility of bad weather along the way.
-You can avoid all that if you go for the option of shipping your car from NY to Texas.
+You can avoid all that if you go for the option of shipping a car from New York to Texas.